MariposaGentil/cocoon/posts/roam.md

 Looking where Roam falls on the grid, its value doesn't exactly match with other products which are also priced at or near \$15/month.

-The glaring factor in of all this is subjectivity.
+The glaring factor in all this is subjectivity.
 I am assuming Roam's concrete value from demoing it, poking it, [recreating parts of it](https://github.com/cofinley/free-roam), and comparing that to software with similar components:

 -  textarea/div editor
     - some markdown-ish macros